minio/docs/source/administration/console/managing-deployment.rst

    As an alternative, use any webhook-capable database or logging service to capture :ref:`audit logs <minio-logging-publish-audit-logs>` from the Tenant.

 The Audit Log section provides an interface for viewing :ref:`audit logs <minio-logging>` collected by a configured PostgreSQL service.

-The Audit Logging feature is configured and enabled automatically for MinIO deployments created using the :ref:`MinIO Operator Console <minio-operator-console>`.

 Trace
 ~~~~~